 These cases account for a great number of patient profiles, but are seldom accurately diagnosed, leading to the epidemic of failed back pain treatments so common in the healthcare sector.

-A pinched nerve is a common diagnosis, but rarely enjoys verifiable evidence to support the conclusion.
+A pinched nerve from a herniated disc is a common diagnosis, but rarely enjoys verifiable evidence to support the conclusion.
 Some doctors who make the diagnosis do not have any real comprehension of how nerves even work and how compression totally prevents the transmission of the very signals which would create pain.

 Meanwhile, doctors use nerve burning and cutting as a treatment, proving that interrupting the flow of nerve energy provides relief, not pain.
 It is such an idiotic notion in many cases that I have a difficult time understanding how anyone believes the compressive neuropathy diagnosis to begin with.

 Then, I remember why: Most patients, such as my former self, do not understand exactly what is going on in their spines and their doctors do not help to clarify the condition at all.
 Instead, most patients are fed misconceptions and mythologies about the structural model for back pain which have long been proven completely inaccurate.